Webdevdata/webdevdata.org/README.md

 Some HTML element and attribute <a href="https://docs.google.com/spreadsheet/ccc?key=0AlVP5_A996c5dFhMQ3R2SG1uZFNZVEsxUURQN213VVE#gid=0">usage stats</a> derived from the data are available.

 ## Queries
-A java based script is available to get statistics on html tags/attributes with CSS Like queries.
+A java based script is available to get statistics on html tags/attributes with CSS-like queries.

 See the [Queries on WebDevData](https://github.com/baptistelebail/webdevdata.org/wiki/Queries-on-WebDevData) wiki.